-The guidelines presented in this document provide important details for Johns Hopkins undergraduates and alumni who are applying to allopathic (MD), osteopathic (DO), and dental (DDS, DMD) school, all of which utilize the Committee Letter produced by the Johns Hopkins University Health Professions Committee.
-References to "medical school" in this Guide refer to allopathic (MD), osteopathic (DO), and dental (DDS, DMD) programs.
+The guidelines presented in this document provide important details for Johns Hopkins undergraduates and alumni who are applying to allopathic (MD), osteopathic (DO), dental (DDS, DMD), or any other health professions program that utilizes the Committee Letter (CL) produced by the Johns Hopkins University Health Professions Committee.
+References to "medical school" in this Guide refer to allopathic (MD), osteopathic (DO), dental (DDS, DMD), and other health professions programs.